graciellehigino/ms_range_interactions/response-letter.md

 its strengths, because we present a simple method to identify and describe these limitations.

-That being said, the foodweb database that we chose is known for being representative for these animals on the whole African continent (as we can see, for example, in de Visser, Freymann and Olff, 2011).
-Although our dataset miss a few links, again, it was not our goal to make a comprehensive analysis of all the area where a predator would miss a prey based on all the knowledge available or not, but rather demonstrate what can happen if we deal with incomplete datasets, highlight the importance of accounting for uncertainty when dealing with species distribution data, and call to attention the need to make more interaction data open.
+That being said, the food web dataset that we chose is known for being representative for these animals on the whole African continent (as we can see, for example, in de Visser, Freymann and Olff, 2011).
+Even though our dataset misses a few interactions, again, it was not our goal to conduct a comprehensive analysis of all the areas where a predator would miss a prey based on all the knowledge available.
+Our goal was rather to demonstrate what can happen if we deal with incomplete datasets, to highlight the importance of accounting for uncertainty when dealing with species distribution data, and to call to attention the need to make more interaction data open.
 Moreover, many of the prey items on Baskerville's dataset were also found outside the Serengeti park area, and our method only needed one link connecting a predator to a herbivore to "keep" a pixel from a predator's range.
-Therefore, the impact of the missing links on the foodweb should be of great magnitude to invalidate our methods.
+Therefore, the impact of missing interactions on the food web should be of great magnitude to invalidate our method.

 Finally, some of the results we highlight would not change with the addition of new prey items.
 For example, the *Canis aureus* results are due mainly to an